JesusGMR96/SystemVerilog-Neural-Networks/README.md

 The neural network examples (`XOR_net` and `Iris_net`) were **automatically generated** by a custom tool.
 This tool converts a TensorFlow/Keras model into an equivalent, quantized SystemVerilog implementation using a base neuron template.

 This repository focuses on the resulting SystemVerilog code.
 The generator tool itself is not part of this project.

+### Acknowledgments

+The neural network topology diagrams in this project were created using the excellent online tool [NN-SVG](https'//alexlenail.me/NN-SVG/) developed by Alex Lenail.